 Practical example 1: Grant or procurement?

 First you look at the current state of the market.
-It is clear that, due to the nature of the health condition in question, there is only one organisation – a TSO – in your area with the expertise required for this service.
+It is clear that, due to the nature of the health condition in question, there is only one organisation – a third sector organisation (TSO) – in your area with the expertise required for this service.
 It is small and has limited ability to manage the delivery of its services.
 You establish that the position is similar in neighbouring PCTs.
 According to your link officer at the Strategic Health Authority (SHA), there is a national shortage of this particular expertise.

 On the face of it, this situation will lead you to make an uncompetitive grant to a single organisation with known capacity issues.
 However, this is not in line with your wishes for the future market.
 You want to be able to choose between a number of potential providers in order to get the best value for money for the PCT and the patients.